prosper74/booking-project/README.md

 - run `soda migrate` to run the migration files
 - run `soda migrate down` to run the down migration files
 - run `soda reset` to drop everything in the database and create the migration again
+- Read the documentation to know more about [Buffalo](https://gobuffalo.io/documentation/database/migrations/) or the [Fizz Github page](https://github.com/gobuffalo/fizz)

 ### The main.go file